-For your best chance of quitting smoking for good, know what you’ll gain and have a clear plan that suits your lifestyle:
+For your best chance of stopping smoking for good, know what you’ll gain and have a clear plan that suits your lifestyle.

 1. Use our cost calculator to work out how much you’ll save

-If you smoke 10 cigarettes a day, you’ll save about $80 every week.
-That’s almost $4,200 a year.
+If you smoke 13 cigarettes a day, you’ll save at least $170 every week.
+That’s over $9,000 a year!
 What could that mean for you?
-A much-needed holiday, new furniture or a little extra breathing space in the budget?
+A much-needed holiday, new furniture, new car, or a little extra breathing space in the budget?
 Use this knowledge to set rewards and goals.

 2. Understand your triggers

 What causes you to crave a cigarette?
 Perhaps you reach for one when you’re feeling stressed, having coffee, during tea breaks or when another driver’s cut you off.
 Knowing your triggers helps you plan how you’ll overcome them.

 3. Consider using the nicotine replacement therapy (NRT) and Quitline 13 7848 together